-You need a well defined and consistent process of analyzing the vulnerabilities in terms of severity and risk.
-It is the job of a VAPT provider to analyse the vulnerabilities and create a clear picture for you to understand and act upon.
+You need a well-defined and consistent process of analyzing the vulnerabilities in terms of severity and risk.
+It is the job of a VAPT provider to analyze the vulnerabilities and create a clear picture for you to understand and act upon.

 The CVSS score helps you rate a vulnerability as low, medium, or high in terms of severity.
 You can prioritize one vulnerability over others depending on these factors, when it comes to remediation, the last one of the Penetration testing phases.

 The assessment of vulnerabilities is usually performed in line with various security and risk assessment standards such as the Risk Assessment Guide for Information Technology Systems by the National Institute of Standards and Technology (NIST), ISO 27001, HIPAA, and more.

 Are you unable to access your website?
 Is your website experiencing hacking issues?
 Find out in 15 seconds.

 The previous phases prepare the stage for the exploitation phase.
 The goal here is to establish access to a system using the loopholes uncovered in the earlier phases of Pen testing.
 The pentester tries to identify an entry point and then looks for assets that can be accessed through that.

 The pentesters have to be very careful while conducting this phase to ensure that the business functionalities are not compromised or hindered.
 Nevertheless, system crashes during penetration testing are very rare.